Amino acid

 The amino acid selenocysteine

-Twenty-two amino acids are naturally incorporated into polypeptides and are called proteinogenic or natural amino acids.[27]
+There are 22 amino acids that get naturally incorporated into polypeptides; these are called proteinogenic amino acids or natural amino acids.[31]
 Of these, 20 are encoded by the universal genetic code.
 The remaining 2, selenocysteine and pyrrolysine, are incorporated into proteins by unique synthetic mechanisms.
-Selenocysteine is incorporated when the mRNA being translated includes a SECIS element, which causes the UGA codon to encode selenocysteine instead of a stop codon.[61]
+Selenocysteine is incorporated when the mRNA being translated includes a SECIS element, which causes the UGA codon to encode selenocysteine instead of a stop codon.[80]
 Pyrrolysine is used by some methanogenic archaea in enzymes that they use to produce methane.
-It is coded for with the codon UAG, which is normally a stop codon in other organisms.[62]
-This UAG codon is followed by a PYLIS downstream sequence.[63]
+It is coded for with the codon UAG, which is normally a stop codon in other organisms.[81]

 Several independent evolutionary studies have suggested that Gly, Ala, Asp, Val, Ser, Pro, Glu, Leu, Thr may belong to a group of amino acids that constituted the early genetic code, whereas Cys, Met, Tyr, Trp, His, Phe may belong to a group of amino acids that constituted later additions of the genetic code.[82][83][84]